Skip to content

 Though we love these oatmeal cookies just as they are, they’re also delicious with dark chocolate chips, milk chocolate chips, or white chocolate chips.
 You can add raisins or dried cranberries as well.

-Also Try The Best Chocolate Chip Cookies, Bakery Style
+Also Try Bakery Style Chocolate Chip Cookies

 Did you make this?